Configure Functions

 • Total time including parameter retrieval

-To display this data, navigate to Configuration ‣ Functions, and if the function has been called and its results cached, the results will be revealed when hovering over a function element.
+To view statistics, navigate to Configuration ‣ General ‣ Functions.
+If a function has been executed and its results cached, the statistics appear when you hover over its elements.

-When editing a function, statistics are only shown if you enable the Show Statistics option and then hover over an element.
+When editing a function, statistics are only shown if Show Statistics is enabled.

 _images/functions.edit_function_statistics.png